Trial of Radovan Karadžić: Wiretaps

 In 2009, the prosecution presented recorded calls and transcripts of Karadžić's political speeches.
 In one Karadžić is quoted as saying "Sarajevo will be a black cauldron where Muslims will die," and that "They will disappear, that people will disappear from the face of the earth."
 In another Karadžić is quoted as saying that "Europe will be told to go fuck itself and not come back till the job is finished."

 Hearings

 The prosecution started its case on 13 April 2010, and completed it on 25 May 2012.
 The discovery of more than 300 previously unknown bodies in a mass grave at the Tomašica mine near Prijedor in September 2013 caused a flurry of motions which ended with the court denying reopening prosecutorial evidence.
 The defence began its case on 16 October 2012 and completed it in March 2014; Karadžić decided not to testify.

-Judgement
+Judgment

 The ICTY found Karadžić guilty on following counts: